MrEngblom/Learning-C/README.md

 Hello Earthlings!

-My name is Mikael, I'm aspiring to become a vehicle engineeer, but as a hobby I would like to get a deeper grasp of what I could achive by learning C before tinkering with Arduino.
+My name is Mikael, I'm aspiring to venture into the vast area of networking, automation and security.
+The goals for the year 2020, is to learn at least Golang, Python and studying for the CCNA certificate.